deib-polimi/COCOS/src/components/dispatcher/README.md

 # Dispatcher
 This component:

-- reads containers from a configuration files ("config.yml")
-- communicates with the actuators on each node to associate models with running containers
 - logs incoming requests and outcoming responses
 - initializes the dispatcher object that is responsible for routing the requests
 - starts a web server